faithcsc/auto-neopets/README.md

 # Auto Neopets

-Automate daily tasks on Neopets for multiple accounts, within a Docker container, while connecting to Neopets through NordVPN.
+Automate daily tasks on Neopets for multiple accounts while connecting to Neopets through NordVPN.

+The aim is to fully automate high neopoints earning daily tasks while remaining undetected by bot detection, by associating each account with a NordVPN IP address and city.

 Supported tasks: